Meet Melinda Staehling,

 My headache story also starts at a young age.
 I remember awful attacks when we traveled, especially when the weather changed quickly.
 My mom had migraine up until menopause, which put an imprint on me as a kid.

-I traveled up the restaurant ladder to locations in Los Angeles and Las Vegas as a sommelier and general manager.
-Then I burnt out.
+After college, I traveled up the restaurant ladder to locations in Los Angeles and Las Vegas, as a sommelier and general manager.

 A decade of struggle with chronic health issues led me off the restaurant floor, seeking fewer late nights with a more reasonable schedule.
 I sold fine wine in Southern California and on the Las Vegas Strip.